hashicorp/terraform-website/content/source/docs/cloud/overview.html.md

 In its default state, Terraform CLI uses a local workflow, performing operations on the workstation where it is invoked and storing state in a local directory.

-But working with a team requires a remote workflow, since teams must share responsibilities, share awareness, and avoid single points of failure.
+Since teams must share responsibilities and awareness to avoid single points of failure, working with Terraform in a team requires a remote workflow.
 At minimum, state must be shared; ideally, Terraform should execute in a consistent remote environment.

 Terraform Cloud offers a team-oriented remote Terraform workflow, designed to be comfortable for existing Terraform users and easily learned by new users.
-The foundations of this workflow are remote Terraform execution, a workspace-based organizational model, version control integration, command-line integration, cross-workspace data sharing, and a private Terraform module registry.
+The foundations of this workflow are remote Terraform execution, a workspace-based organizational model, version control integration, command-line integration, remote state management with cross-workspace data sharing, and a private Terraform module registry.

 ### Remote Terraform Execution

 Terraform Cloud runs Terraform on disposable virtual machines in its own cloud infrastructure.
-(Remote Terraform execution is sometimes referred to as "remote operations.")
+Remote Terraform execution is sometimes referred to as "remote operations."

 Remote execution helps provide consistency and visibility for critical provisioning operations.
 It also enables powerful features like Sentinel policy enforcement, cost estimation, notifications, version control integration, and more.